mlinpl/mlinpl-jekyll-theme/mlss-registration.md

 ## Timeline

-- 11:59pm Anywhere-on-Earth (AOE) Thursday 8th April 2023 - Registration closes
+- 11:59 pm Anywhere-on-Earth (AOE) Thursday 8th April 2023 - Registration closes
 - 28th April 2023 - Results announced
+- 28th April 2023 - 8th May 2023 - Time to pay the registration fee (if your application is accepted)
+- 8th May 2023 - Final confirmation of particiaption

 ## Costs